gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

 A tooling API client will be able to define a workspace and query it in the same way that a `ProjectConnection` can be queried.
 While the projects contained in a workspace may come from separate Gradle builds, the workspace will present as if it were a single, unified Gradle build containing all the projects in the workspace.

-This will provide the developer with a view of all the projects in the workspace, so that the developer search or usages or make changes to any of these projects.
+This will provide the developer with a view of all the projects in the workspace, so that the developer searches or uses or makes changes to any of these projects.
 When the developer compiles or runs tests from withing the IDE, these changes will be picked up for any dependent project.
 However, IDE actions that delegate to Gradle will not operate on a composite build, since these actions are not (yet) workspace-aware.

 Out-of-scope for this feature would be the ability to run builds using the workspace definition from the IDE or from the command-line.
 This would be an additional feature.